-Our ability to service our and our parent companies' debt and to fund our planned capital expenditures and ongoing operations will depend on both our ability to generate cash flow and our parent companies' access to additional external liquidity sources, and in general our and our parent companies' ability to provide (by dividend or otherwise), such funds to the applicable issuer of the debt obligation.
+Our ability to service our and our parent companies' debt and to fund our planned capital expenditures and ongoing operations will depend on both our ability to generate cash flow and our and our parent companies' access to additional external liquidity sources, and in general our and our parent companies' ability to provide (by dividend or otherwise), such funds to the applicable issuer of the debt obligation.
 Our ability to generate cash flow is dependent on many factors, including:

-- · our future operating performance; - · the demand for our products and services; - · general economic conditions and conditions affecting customer and advertiser spending; - · competition and our ability to stabilize customer losses; and - · legal and regulatory factors affecting our business.
+- our future operating performance; - the demand for our products and services; - · general economic conditions and conditions affecting customer and advertiser spending; - · competition and our ability to stabilize customer losses; and - · legal and regulatory factors affecting our business.

 Some of these factors are beyond our control.
-If we and our parent companies are unable to generate sufficient cash flow and/or access additional external liquidity sources, we and our parent companies may not be able to service and repay our and our parent companies' debt, operate our business, respond to competitive challenges or fund our and our parent companies' other liquidity and capital needs.
-Although CCH II and CCH II Capital Corp, our parent companies, sold \$450 million principal amount of 10.250% senior notes due 2010 in January 2006, we or our parent companies may not be able to access additional sources of external liquidity on similar terms, if at all.
-We believe that cash flows from operating activities and amounts available under our credit facilities will not be sufficient to fund our operations and satisfy our and our parent companies' interest and principal repayment obligations in 2009 and beyond.
+If we and our parent companies' are unable to generate sufficient cash flow or access additional external liquidity sources, we and our parent companies' may not be able to service and repay our and our parent companies' debt, operate our business, respond to competitive challenges or fund our and our parent companies' other liquidity and capital needs.
+Although our subsidiaries, CCH II and CCH II Capital Corp., sold \$450 million principal amount of 10.250% senior notes due 2010 in January 2006 and our subsidiaries, Charter Operating, completed a \$6.85 billion refinancing of its credit facilities in April 2006, we or our parent companies may not be able to access additional sources of external liquidity on similar terms, if at all.
+We expect that cash on hand, cash flows from operating activities, proceeds from sales of assets and the amounts available under our credit facilities may not be sufficient to fund our operations and satisfy our and our parent companies' interest and principal repayment obligations in 2008 and will not be sufficient to fund such needs in 2009 and beyond.
 See "Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."

-We may not be able to access funds under our credit facilities if we fail to satisfy the covenant restrictions in the credit facilities, which could adversely affect our financial condition and our ability to conduct our business.
+We may not be able to access funds under our credit facilities if we fail to satisfy the covenant restrictions in our credit facilities, which could adversely affect our financial condition and our ability to conduct our business.

 We have historically relied on access to credit facilities in order to fund operations and to service our and our parent company debt, and we expect such reliance to continue in the future.
-Our total potential borrowing availability under the Charter Operating credit facilities was approximately \$904 million as of March 31, 2006, although the actual availability at that time was only \$516 million because of limits imposed by covenant restrictions.
-However, pro forma for the completion of the credit facility refinancing discussed above, our potential availability under our credit facilities as of March 31, 2006 would have been approximately \$1.3 billion, although actual covenanted availability of \$516 million would remain unchanged.
+Our total potential borrowing availability under the Charter Operating credit facilities was approximately \$900 million as of June 30, 2006, none of which was limited by covenant restrictions.
+In the past, our actual availability under our credit facilities has been limited by covenant restrictions in the future.
+However, pro forma for the closing of the asset sales on July 1, 2006, and the related application of net proceeds to repay amounts outstanding under our revolving credit facility, potential availability under our credit facilities as of June 30, 2006 would have been approximately \$1.7 billion, although actual availability would have been limited to \$1.3 billion because of limits imposed by covenant restrictions.